 Kitchen remodel debris

-Cabinets, countertops, trim, sink base material, packaging, doors, shelving, and light demolition debris.
+Cabinets, counters, sink base material, trim, doors, shelving, packaging, and light demolition debris.

 Remodeling debris is usually mixed: cabinets, drywall, flooring, trim, doors, fixtures, packaging, and sometimes heavier material from older homes.
 A dumpster keeps the work area cleaner and gives the homeowner or contractor one controlled loading point.